 Emissions testing is required in many states and for many vehicles to ensure that vehicles meet U.S. Environmental Protection Agency (EPA) standards.
 Seniors may have to perform a smog check annually to certify the safety of their vehicles if they maintain ownership of their vehicles and operate them on public roads and highways.
 These inspections are conducted on new and used cars, trucks and heavy-duty engines on a regular basis and whenever EPA guidelines change.
 In compliance with the Clean Air Act, a vehicle inspection became a commonly enforced practice to limit air pollution and to control air quality.
 However, only areas subject to significant pollution resulting from transportation and interstate travel were required to implement inspections.
 Vehicle emissions testing requirements are different from one state to the other, but all senior car owners should be familiar with testing protocols to make sure they abide by new emissions regulations.
 To learn how vehicle inspections are performed a when they are required and if seniors may be required to request inspections, review the following sections.
-For more information on national emissions tests, download our comprehensive guide here.

 What are smog inspections?